CassandraNnaji/Waze-App-User-Churn-Project-Machine-Learning-/README.md

 # Modeling and Evaluation
 The XGBoost model comprised of 300 decision trees that determined which features were important in predicting users that churned and users that remained.
 The plot below shows that km_per_hour, n_days_after_onboarding and percent_sessions_in_last_month are the top 3 most important features that determine if a user will churn or remain.
 It is also important to note that 7 out of the top 10 important features determining user churn or not, were engineered features that were added to the original dataset.
+The overall XGBoost model performed with 82% accuracy score and a 44% precision score.
 ![image](https://github.com/CassandraNnaji/Waze-App-User-Churn-Project-Machine-Learning-/assets/120784310/9fd59f0f-2370-4d01-bf96-17137951925f)

+# Conclusion
+This model is not a good predictor for user churn.
+Due to the fact that its recall score is 17%.